ezhilmathik/PRACE-MOOC-GPU/Introduction/Introduction.md

   texture memory and global memory are shared among the multiple streaming multiprocessor.

-* SMs in the GPU are based on the scalable array multi-thread, which allows grid and thread blocks of 1D, 2D, and 3D data.
+* SMs in the GPU are based on the scalable array multi-thread, which allows grid and thread blocks of `1D`, `2D`, and `3D` data.
-  Therefore, programmers can write the grid and block size to create a thread when executing the device kernel; this thread block is called a cooperative thread array (CTA).
-GPU performance can be improved if the “latency” is hidden; latency is the number of clock cycles needed to execute the next warp in the SM.
-Each SM has single-precision CUDA cores, double-precision units, special function units, and load/store units.
+  Therefore, programmers can write the grid and block size to create a thread when executing the device kernel; this thread block is called a `Cooperative Thread Array (CTA)`.
+GPU performance can be improved if the **latency** is hidden; latency is the number of clock cycles needed to execute the next warp in the SM.
+Each SM has `single-precision CUDA cores`, `double-precision units`, `special function units`, and `load/store units`.

-* A parallel execution is happening in the SMs and also in the“warps”.
+* A parallel execution is happening in the SMs and also in the **warps**.
-  One warp contains 32 threads; warps can spawn across the SMs, and each warp has their own instructions and registers.
+  One warp contains `32 threads`; warps can spawn across the SMs, and each warp has their own instructions and registers.
   The multiprocessor occupancy is the ratio of active warps to the maximum number of warps supported on a multiprocessor of